The Kurin Lock® Family of Products

 The video walks the viewer through the established best practice for blood culture collection and identifies the common points of contamination.

-Lastly, the viewer is introduced to a technique called initial specimen diversion, which captures the first aliquot of blood and any skin contaminants therein.
+Lastly, the viewer is introduced to flash technology, sometimes referred to as initial specimen diversion, which sidelines the first flash of blood and skin contaminants therein.

 Cry Wolf explains the consequences of blood culture contamination.

 Just like the boy who cried wolf, high numbers of false positive results cause physicians to question the test and/or to treat an infection that isn’t real, compromising a fast and appropriate response.